zongxlim/hello-world/README.md

 # hello-world
-First repository on how to use GitHub
+Hello!
+My name is Zong and this is my first repository on GitHub!